RUTH MCCABE CONTEMPORARY ART

 Playing

-Imagination and play kept my spirit alive.
+As a child imagination and play kept my spirit alive.
 Singing and movement were early ways of expressing this.

 Artists need support, and I was very grateful.